htcondor/htcondor/docs/man-pages/condor_submit.rst

     script that takes into account the value of **success_exit_code** (although this is not recommended).
 For multi-proc DAG node jobs, there is currently no way to overcome this limitation.
+    :index:`checkpoint_exit_code<single: checkpoint_exit_code; submit commands>`

+ checkpoint_exit_code = <integer>
+    The exit code which indicates that the executable has exited after successfully taking a checkpoint.
+The checkpoint will transferred and the executable restarted.
+See
+    :ref:`users-manual/self-checkpointing-applications:Self-Checkpointing Applications` for details.
     :index:`hold<single: hold; submit commands>`

  hold = <True | False>